 Once upon a time, six girls and two guys (ie, myself and five friends) decided it would be a ruddy marvellous idea to go on a hen weekend in Paris, in celebration of one of my bestest pals Chris.
-Amongst other things, we bought with us a picnic basket, a selection of decorations for our AirBnB house, and a small child by the name of Noel.
+Amongst other things, we brought with us a picnic basket, a selection of decorations for our AirBnB house, and a small child by the name of Noel.
 Don’t worry though- Noel’s mum was one of the six girl hens of the posse.
 He wasn’t just a random kid we picked up on the Eurostar as that would obviously have been really out of order.
 Our two days in Paris were jam packed with a whole load of extremely awesome things to do, so here for your reading pleasure is a blow by blow account of what exactly we did and the things I personally discovered along the way.

 The Eurostar is a brilliant invention